-The audit committee was supported by the internal audit function of Moore (South) LLP for 19/20.
+The audit committee was supported by the internal audit function of Kreston Reeves for 2021/22.
 The Internal Audit programme is agreed with the Chair of Trustees annually and the IA reports are presented to the audit committee and trustees.
-The role of Internal Auditor has now been passed to Kreston Reeves from September 2020, to ensure a delineation from the role of Auditor and Internal Auditor.
+Three internal audits took place in 2021/22 on the following: Payroll, Fixed Assets and Governance.